Kenneth Noye

-Kenneth James Noye (born 24 May 1947) is an English criminal most recently sentenced to life imprisonment for murdering Stephen Cameron in a road rage incident while on licence from prison in 1996.
-He was arrested in Spain two years later and convicted of the crime four years after it occurred.

-A former police informant, Noye was acquitted in 1985 of the murder of a police officer in the grounds of his home, and was convicted in 1986 of conspiracy to handle stolen goods from the Brink's-Mat robbery, sentenced to 14 years' imprisonment of which he served eight years in custody.
-He was on licence from that sentence when he murdered Mr Cameron.
-Noye was released on licence from the murder sentence in 2019.
+Kenneth James Noye (born 24 May 1947) is an English criminal and convicted murderer.
+He was acquitted in 1985 of the murder of a police officer in the grounds of his home, but was convicted in 1986 of conspiracy to handle stolen goods from the Brink's-Mat robbery and sentenced to fourteen years' imprisonment, of which he served eight years in custody.
+While on licence, Noye murdered Stephen Cameron during a road rage incident.
+He was arrested for the murder in Spain after a two-year manhunt and sentenced to life imprisonment.
+Noye was later released on licence from the murder sentence in 2019.

 Early life

-Noye was born in Bexleyheath, Kent (now in Greater London) where his father ran a post office and his mother a dog racing track.
-His dishonesty began at a young age.
-At five, his mother caught him taking money from the till in a branch of Woolworths while she had been talking to a shop assistant.
-A bully while a pupil at Bexleyheath Boys' Secondary Modern School, he ran a protection racket with his fellow pupils.
-He left school at 15.
-For selling stolen bicycles after he had altered their appearance, and other crimes, he spent a year in a borstal.
-He met a barrister's legal secretary, Brenda Tremain, who later became his wife.
+Kenneth Noye was born in Bexleyheath, Kent (now in Greater London), where his father ran a post office and his mother a dog racing track.
+A bully while a pupil at Bexleyheath Boys' Secondary Modern School, Noye ran a protection racket with his fellow pupils.
+He left school at age 15.
+For selling stolen bicycles after having altered their appearance, among other crimes, he spent a year in a borstal.
+Noye met a barrister's legal secretary, Brenda Tremain, who later became his wife.

 Criminal activities

-A police informant for many years, Noye had begun a connection with corrupt officers by the time he was arrested for receiving stolen goods in 1977.
-He became a Freemason in January 1980, becoming a member of the Hammersmith Lodge in London after being proposed for admission by two police officers, giving his occupation as "Builder".

-The membership of the Lodge contained a sizeable proportion of police, according to an April 2000 article in The Independent.
-Noye's membership ceased in 1987 because he had failed to pay his subscriptions for two years in succession.
-He was subsequently expelled from the Freemasons when it was discovered that he had a criminal record, according to a letter from the Grand Secretary of the United Grand Lodge of England, published by The Independent in December 1996.
+A police informant for many years, Noye had established a relationship with corrupt officers by the time he was arrested for receiving stolen goods in 1977.
+He became a Freemason in January 1980 after being proposed for admission by two police officers, giving his occupation as "builder."
+The membership of Noye's Lodge, located in Hammersmith, contained a sizeable proportion of officers.
+Noye's membership ceased in 1987 after he failed to pay his subscriptions for two years in succession.
+He was subsequently expelled from the Freemasons when it was discovered that he had a criminal record, according to the Grand Secretary of the United Grand Lodge of England.

-One of Noye's police contacts persuaded a customs official not to target him, while his tip-offs to the Metropolitan Police's Flying Squad were reportedly a means to prevent competition from rival criminals.
-Meanwhile, he had built up a legitimate haulage business to use as cover.
+One of Noye's police contacts persuaded a customs official not to target him, while his tipoffs to the Metropolitan Police's Flying Squad were reportedly a means to prevent competition from rival criminals.
+Meanwhile, Noye built up a legitimate haulage business to use as cover.
 Having initially been refused planning permission for a mansion on a plot of land he owned, he was able to gain consent in a subsequent application shortly after his bungalow on the site was destroyed in a fire caused by an electrical fault.